jneidel/jneidel.com/content/guide/browser/index.md

 Automatically skip sponsored sections in YouTube videos.

+You can skip depending on the type of section it is.
-Multiple kinds of sections are blockable, here are the sections and my settings:
+These are my settings:

-{{<figure width="700px" src="sponsor-block-options.png">}}
+{{<figure class="w-10/12" src="sponsor-block-options.png" alt="My options of the SponsorBlock configuration">}}

-It also works on alternative YouTube clients like [Invidious](https://github.com/iv-org/invidious).
+It also works on alternative YouTube interfaces like [Invidious](https://github.com/iv-org/invidious).
+I use Invidous over YouTubs because it loads faster, is less cluttered and the UI doesn't change all the time.

 ### FastForward